Free Union, Virginia

 Free Union is a census-designated place (CDP) in Albemarle County, Virginia, United States, ten miles north-northwest of Charlottesville.
 The population as of the 2020 Census was 187.
-It is a very small hamlet consisting of a private school (Free Union Country School), a doctor's office, a post office, a country store, a homebuilder, and several dozen homes.
+It is a small hamlet consisting of a private school (Free Union Country School), a doctor's office, a post office, a homebuilder, and several dozen homes.
 Otherwise it is entirely rural in character.

 History

-The area was first settled in the mid-18th century and became a part of Albemarle County in 1761.
-The village was originally referred to as Nicksville after a free slave blacksmith named Nick, who opened a blacksmith's shop there in the early 19th century.
+The area was first settled in the mid-18th century.
+In 1761, the region became a part of Albemarle County.
+Free Union was originally referred to as Nicksville after a free slave blacksmith named Nick, who opened a blacksmith's shop there in the early 19th century.
 When a post office was established in 1847, it was given the name of Free Union to avoid confusion with Nixville, another post office in the county.
 The name was taken from that of the Free Union Church, which had been built in 1837 and is still operating as the Free Union Baptist Church.
 The church was "free" in that all races were welcome to worship there, and it was a "union" of four denominations of Christianity, none of which could have afforded a church of their own at that time.
+Including both Black and White members on the church roles was customary, as Black people were usually the enslaved property of church members.
+According to a history, "Records for the Baptist congregation in 1859 noted 110 members: 69 White; 41 Black.
+Following the Civil War, the tradition of mixed-race congregations ceased in most churches, as African Americans finally were allowed to assemble together freely under the law."
 Free Union continued to be known as Nixville until the early 20th century, when the post office's name caught on.

 The Ballard-Maupin House was added to the National Register of Historic Places in 1999.